binance/binance-spot-api-docs/faqs/spot_glossary.md

 * A `type` of order where the order can only be a maker order (i.e. The order cannot immediately match and take).

 `limitClientOrderId`
-* A parameter used in placing OCO orders (i.e. `POST /api/v3/order/oco`) that identifies the `LIMIT_MAKER` pair of the OCO Order.
+* A parameter used in placing OCO orders that identifies the `LIMIT_MAKER` pair of the OCO Order.

 `listClientOrderId`
-* A parameter used in placing OCO Orders (e.g. `POST /api/v3/order/oco`) that identifies the pair of orders.
+* A parameter used in placing OCO Orders that identifies the pair of orders.

 `listenKey`
 * Individual key used on User Data Stream to get live updates on the associated account.